 The great thing about the Planet App is that it’s the ideal tool for figuring out which of your neighbours might like to collaborate with you in some way.
 For example, you could co-create solutions to increase community safety, establish linkages with local vendors, plan get-togethers, host performance clubs, or deliver a workshop on a skill you’ve mastered.

 2. Form groups with similar interests

 Create a community group so that all like-minded people can join and collaborate with each other.
 Sharing ideas and collaborating with others in your township can be a great way to feel a sense of connectedness and cooperation within the society.
 You might like to exchange books, recipes, or discuss specific topics.
 You could even create a Library of Things, where community members can loan out useful everyday items like ladders, hammers and power drills, to other residents.

 Meetings are an essential part of any collaborative relationship – and they are the glue holding any community group together.
 Create a schedule of regular meetings where members of your community have the opportunity to talk with each other, share ideas, brainstorm or even just to get to know one another!
 Supplementing these meetings with social media Q&A sessions can make discussions even more fruitful.
 You might consider taking meetings notes and sharing them through Planet App notifications.

-4. Run workshops to upskill different age-groups, genders, and professionals
+4. Run workshops to upskill different groups

 Organising a free course with a qualified instructor open to everyone who’s interested can be a great way to increase other people’s confidence in a particular domain.
 Invite anyone who may be interested, and be sure to speak to your attendees for feedback you can use to make future sessions even better.
 You might also like to ask those who expressed interest but didn’t attend what their reasons were perhaps there is a solution that can be found?
 For example, if some women in your community prefer a women-focused session and decided not to attend for that reason, gender-specific mini-courses could be arranged to meet this need.